Sydney-Informatics-Hub/ResearchPulseAI/README.md

 <details>
 <summary>What are the key features and benefits of using ResearchPulse?</summary>

-ResearchPulse offers a range of features including:
-- Automated generation of use case studies
-- Data processing from multiple sources
+ResearchPulse offers a range of features including automated generation of use case studies, data processing from multiple sources, customisable research indicators, multi-format report generation, and a user-friendly web interface.
-- Customisable research indicators
-- Multi-format report generation
-- User-friendly web interface

 The benefits include a systematic and structured approach to research impact assessment, saving time and resources, and providing evidence-based analysis to support funding decisions.

 </details>

 <details>